Additional Information for International Students

 Every applicant whose native language is not English, or whose undergraduate instruction was not in English, must provide an English proficiency test score.
 TOEFL scores must be submitted electronically via ETS.
 IELTS scores can be submitted electronically or by paper.
 Your score will not be accepted if it is more than two years old from the start of your admission term.
 Country of citizenship does not exempt applicants from this requirement.
 Language of instruction at the college or university level and how recent the language instruction was taken are the determining factors in meeting this requirement.

-Applicants are exempt if:
+Applicants are exempt if they:

 The required proficiency scores are: